Skip to main content

 I'm an investigator on the Wellcome Trust funded birth cohort Children Growing Up in Liverpool and Civic Data Cooperative data linkage initiative.

-I am one of the academic leads for the Liverpool and Lancaster School for Public Health Research LiLaC
+I am one of the academic leads for the Liverpool and Lancaster School for Public Health Research LiLaC.
+I am the capacity training lead for LiLaC SPHR.

 We are working with partners across the north to use routinely collected data to help clinicians provide better care for their patients.

 See a summary of our housing and health research here.
-I am also an investigator on a new School for Public Health project focussed on temporary accommodation and how it impacts families with children.
+I am also an investigator on a School for Public Health project focussed on temporary accommodation and how it impacts families with children.